tobyzerner/json-api-php/README.md

 ### Resources & Collections

-The JSON-API spec describes *resource objects* as objects containing information about a single resource.
+The JSON-API spec describes [resource objects](http://jsonapi.org/format/#document-resource-objects) as objects representing about a single resource.
 A resource object is represented by the `Tobscure\JsonApi\ResourceInterface` interface.

-An `AbstractResource` class is provided with some basic functionality.
+You should create a class which implements this interface for each resource type in your API.
+A base `AbstractResource` class is provided with some basic functionality.
 At a minimum, subclasses must specify the resource `$type` and implement the `getId()` method:

 ```php
 use Tobscure\JsonApi\AbstractResource;